-DAY 1 - THURSDAY AM - Arrival at Baltra airport Upon arrival at San Cristobal airport, you will pass through an airport inspection point to ensure that no foreign plants or animals are introduced to the islands, as well as to pay the park entrance fee of \$100 (unless it has been prepaid).
-A guide will meet you, help you collect your luggage, and escort you on a short bus ride to the harbour.
+DAY 4 - THURSDAY AM - Twin Craters and El Chato Reserve (Santa Cruz) The native scalesia forest of El Chato Tortoise Reserve is the best place to search for Galapagos giant tortoises in their most authentic setting!
+Despite the interesting breeding centres - where you are guaranteed to find tortoises in their corrals - there is nothing better than to observe them in their wild environment.
+Though it can be quite moist and muddy, your visit may turn into an adventurous quest when they have left their favourite pond silently.
+The Twin Craters are found on either side of the road leading to Puerto Ayora.
+These impressive formations are not really volcanic craters and were formed by magma domes, which hardened on the outside while the lava continued flowing inside, leaving huge and empty magma chambers that eventually collapsed, leaving two large holes.
+The craters lie within a lush scalesia cloud forest, a high-altitude plant species that are endemic to the Galapagos.
+This area is also home to the carpenter finch, which uses tools to search for food.
+There may also be opportunities to see the vermillion flycatcher, a small red-breasted bird.
 PM - Fausto Llerena Breeding Centre (Santa Cruz) At this site, you can observe tortoises that come from various islands of the archipelago.
 They comply with the captive breeding programme and then return to repopulate the areas where their population has been affected.
 The land iguanas of Santa Cruz, Isabela and North Seymour are also in a captive breeding programme, as the populations in these areas suffered from feral dogs.
 One of the main attractions is the famous embalmed Lonesome George.
 Estimated to have died between 93 and 109 years of age, it is recognised as the last of its kind and a symbol of the efforts invested to conserve endangered species.
 The captive tortoises are used to the presence of visitors, so it's a great place to take photos with them.